-Civics and Virginia History.-A study of the political institutions of the State of Virginia and of the Federal Union.
+Civics and Virginia History (B).-A study of the history and political institutions of the State of Virginia and of the Federal Union.
 Three hours a week; both terms.

-Sanitation.-Study of the elementary principles of Bacteriology, infectious diseases and preventive methods.
-Botany-Plant structure, nutrition and reproduction; plant classification.
-Two hours a week; both terms.
+Sanitation (B).-Study of the elementary principles of Bacteriology, infectious diseases and preventive methods.
+Two hours a week; first term.

+Botany (B).-Plant structure, nutrition and reproduction; plant classification.
+Two hours a week, second term.